 With all of this anxiety about the adoption of the content, the natural course of action is to mandate it, to create a success routine, and require adoption from your team.
 What we find in the majority of cases is that this is like pushing on a rope.
 If your sales team never bought into the concept or skills taught during the training, then at some point they are going to do away with the behaviors.
 After the compliance checks stop, the behaviors stop.

 I invite you to consider the opposite scenario.
 At the end of the event, your sales team is so energized and confident in what they have just learned that they will continue to apply and adopt the concepts, even if you were to ask them to stop!

 We have experienced that dream scenario countless times with our clients and would like to share these three keys for success to ensure sales training truly makes a difference and you see a return on investment.

 Sales Team Believes in the Training

-Many obstacles from sales training occur because the your sales team fails to believe in the subject, principles, or theories taught.
+Many obstacles from sales training occur because the sales team fails to believe in the subject, principles, or theories taught.
 If there is doubt, it opens a large window for error.
-Unless the individual believes the information is valuable, he/she won’t put his/her best effort into implementing what was learned.
+Unless the individual believes the information is valuable, they won’t put their best effort into implementing what was learned.